Vervi7/Vervi-Ostranaut-Mod/README.md

 ]

 ## Cassette
 A collection of storage to organised your Scrap material and spare parts.
+Available in the scrapshop and rarely on derelict.

 - 1 Small Rack 1x2 (installable) ![Small Rack](Cassette/images/ItmCRack02.png)
     Slot Count: 9  Accept: "Cassette", "Coffer", spare parts and scrap material.